ErolGelbul/oil_data_classification/README.md

 it has 300 instances.
 Data does not require preprocessing or cleansing but it requires normalisation.

 To classify the data I used Support Vector Machines (SVMs).
 Type of SVM: Cost-Support Vector Classifier).
 Kernel function used: Guassian radial basis function (RBF).

-If you wish to follow along my code and want to see my in-dept comments, check out my [blog post](https://erolgelbul.com/project-blog/oil-data-classification).

 <p align="right">(<a href="#top">back to top</a>)</p>